SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 As for the future of Singapore’s sporting culture, the growing imbalance in provision of public and private sports facilities is another matter of concern.
 It is becoming evident that the utilisation of a disproportionately large number of facilities is now limited exclusively to residents living in private condominiums – yet only 12% of Singapore residents live in those gated residential communities.
 And over the past 15 years the number of key sporting facilities located in HDB-public housing estates has plateaued, while Singapore’s overall population has risen by nearly 1.5 million (!) during the same period.
 Indeed, the available information indicates that there is a clear trend towards skewed concentration of sporting options, resulting in increasingly unequal sporting opportunities.

 To the government’s credit, though, it has recently started expanding its Dual-Use Scheme (DUS), which would allow residents to use sports facilities at schools during weekday evening hours and on weekends.
 But nonetheless, if the current sports participation levels of various sporting activities continue to increase, Singapore will eventually have to overhaul its entire subsidised public sporting infrastructure by expanding the present size of its urban land designated for recreational use.
-To adjust the supply of infrastructure to the growing demand for sports and health (and to the growing population), future expansion plans could, for instance, capitalize on the already existing large HDB-sports complexes (for more information, please read ‘Sporting the HDB-nation’).
+To adjust the supply of infrastructure to the growing demand for sports and active health (and to the growing population), future expansion plans could, for instance, capitalize on the already existing large HDB-sports complexes (for more information on sports complexes, please read the chapter ‘Sporting the HDB-nation’).

 It remains unclear, however, whether the recently announced construction of five new Regional Sports Centres (or ‘Lifestyle Hubs’) in selected districts will be the answer to the supply-demand-mismatch mentioned above.
 Although the overall number of sporting facilities will indeed increase, this planning strategy contains the risk of following the old, well-trodden path; by merely providing sporting infrastructure that predominantly offers locally established, traditional facilities (swimming pools, tennis courts as well as badminton and table tennis amenities are suggested in the official proposal for these Regional Sports Centres), this conventional approach will do little to significantly alter the status quo and dominance of the top 10 sporting activities in Singapore.